Q & A

 What if I already have a crown on the tooth that needs a root canal?

 The doctor will go through the existing crown to perform the root canal.
 You return to your general dentist to get a permanent filling put in the crowned tooth (in some cases the porcelain of a crown can chip or crack during treatment).
-In the case of decay being found under the exising crown, your general dentist will need to be consulted to see if the existing crown needs to be replaced.
+In the case of decay being found under the existing crown, your general dentist will need to be consulted to see if the existing crown needs to be replaced.

 Does your office offer financing for services provided?